sisl.Lattice

 Parameters:

-offset(isc=None) Tuple[float, float, float][source]
+offset(isc=None) tuple[float, float, float][source]

 Returns the supercell offset of the supercell index